refinedev/refine/documentation/docs/api-reference/antd/components/inferencer.md

 title: Inferencer
 ---

 You can automatically generate views for your resources using `@pankod/refine-inferencer`.
-Inferencer exports `AntdListInferencer`, `AntdShowInferencer` and `AntdEditInferencer` components.
+Inferencer exports `AntdListInferencer`, `AntdShowInferencer`, `AntdCreateInferencer` and `AntdEditInferencer` components.

 ## Usage